FILE_49 — Prime-Quadruplet Cycle-Alignment Axiom and Test Protocol (AI reference)

 7.1 Target List Definitions

-P1 (pure genealogical): P2 plus seven additional MT patriarchs whose regular dates fall just outside the P2 rounding threshold: Enosh (3879 → 3880), Kenan (3789 → 3790), Mahalalel (3719 → 3720), Enoch (3492 → 3490), Lamech (3240 → 3240), Salah (2421 → 2420), and Eber (2391 → 2390).
-P1 also introduces a third double-hit (Enoch and Peleg both round to 3490).
+P1 (pure genealogical): P2 plus seven additional MT patriarchs whose regular dates fall just outside the P2 admission window: Enosh (3879 → 3880), Kenan (3789 → 3790), Mahalalel (3719 → 3720), Enoch (3492 → 3490), Lamech (3240 → 3240), Salah (2421 → 2420), and Eber (2391 → 2390).
+Of these seven, six contribute new unique dates; Enoch’s admitted date 3490 coincides with Peleg’s, which introduces a third double-hit rather than a new unique date.
 Total: 69 unique + 3 double-hits = 72 entries.
-This remains a purely genealogical list—no dates external to the patriarchal chronology.
+This remains a purely genealogical list — no dates external to the patriarchal chronology.

 7.2 Three-Way Comparison at 10×